What is the CCPA?

 Your website must inform its users at or before the point of data collection about the categories of personal information that it collects and for what purposes.

 Your website must feature a Do Not Sell My Personal Information link that users can use to opt out of third-party data sales.

 If your website has minors under the age of 16 among its users, you are required to obtain their opt-in (consent) before you are allowed to sell or disclose their personal information to third parties.
 If the minor is under the age of 13, a parent or legal guardian must opt in for them.

-If your business receives a verifiable request from a consumer asking for disclosure of their personal information collected, you must provide the consumer free of charge the records of personal information collected in the past 12 months (including sources, commercial purposes and categories of third parties with whom it has been shared).
+If your business receives a verifiable request from a consumer asking for disclosure of their personal information that you have collected, you must provide to the consumer free of charge the records of personal information collected in the past 12 months (including sources, commercial purposes and categories of third parties with whom it has been shared).

-Your business is prohibited from discriminating based on a consumer’s choice to exercise their right to opt-out, request disclosure or deletion.
+Your business is prohibited from discriminating based on a consumer’s choice to exercise their right to opt out, request disclosure, correction or deletion.

 What is the definition of personal information?